 I died to the law – He had previously been in thrall to the law.
 It has been a heavy ‘yoke’ (Acts 15:10; cf. Gal 5:1).
 But now it has done its work by bringing Paul to Christ.
 Christ has fulfilled the law’s demands.
 It has no further hold on Paul, for he has been crucified along with Christ (v20); he cannot return to it.

-Gal 2:20 I have been crucified with Christ and I no longer live, but Christ lives in me.
-The life I live in the body, I live by faith in the Son of God, who loved me and gave himself for me.
+2:20 I have been crucified with Christ, and it is no longer I who live, but Christ lives in me.
+So the life I now live in the body, I live because of the faithfulness of the Son of God, who loved me and gave himself for me.

 Begin with Christ, continue with the Mosaic law